uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

 ## VP Technical

-Responsible for working with all sur is b-team leads and providing guidance / removing task blockers.
+Responsible for working with all sub-team leads and providing guidance / removing task blockers.
 Ensures that the design is sound and integration will go well.

 ## VP Admin